- Mailing Address:

-Dr. Shiyanbola’s research examines patient perceptions and roles in medication use and its impact on medication adherence, health literacy and the elimination of health disparities.
+Dr. Shiyanbola’s research examines patient perceptions in medication use and its impact on medication adherence, health literacy and the elimination of health disparities.
 Specifically, Dr. Shiyanbola studies the perceptions of illness and medicines among underserved populations.
 She explores how to utilize and interweave patient perspectives into the development of tailored patient-centered medication use interventions.
 In her other areas of interests, Dr. Shiyanbola is exploring how pharmacy quality measures can be utilized by patients and empirically redesigning prescription warning and health information documents to improve medication safety.
-She utilizes sociobehavioral and health psychology theories in her studies and employs qualitative, quantitative, and mixed methods approaches in her work.
+She utilizes socio-behavioral and health psychology theories in her studies and employs qualitative, quantitative, and mixed methods approaches in her work.
 Dr. Shiyanbola was a NIH Mixed Methods Research Training Program Scholar and a National Institute of Minority Health and Health Disparities Research Institute Scholar.
-She has a NIH/ICTR KL2 Career Development Grant and is funded on several projects to develop and implement educational, psychosocial and behavioral-based interventions to improve medication use.
+She had a NIH/ICTR KL2 Career Development Award and is funded on several projects to develop and implement educational, psychosocial and behavioral interventions to improve medication use.
 Dr. Shiyanbola is currently an appointed member of the National Academies of Science, Engineering, and Medicine Roundtable on Health Literacy.

 - PhD 2009 Pharm Socioeconomics - University of Iowa